Configuring the IDE

 }

-Make sure there is only one configuration with type radon-ide
+Make sure there is only one configuration with type radon-ide in your configurations array.

-from the above step to make sure the format of the file is correct.
+See the sample launch.json from the above step to make sure the format of the file is correct.

-Customizing launch configuration for Radon IDE
+Customizing Radon IDE build settings

-Launch configuration offers a number of options that can be listed when editing the radon-ide
+Launch configuration offers a number of options that can be listed when editing the radon-ide entry in VS Code thanks to code completion (IntelliSense).

-Below we list the currently present options
+Below we list the currently present options.

 iOS Build configuration